santhoshmeda/iot-310/week2/lab2/README.md

 "Docker provides a method of developing, shipping, and running applications.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security allow you to run many containers simultaneously on a given host.
 Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.
 This means you can run more containers on a given hardware combination than if you were using virtual machines.
 You can even run Docker containers within host machines that are actually virtual machines!"
 [Source](https://docs.docker.com/engine/docker-overview/)

-So let's breakdown what this means...
+Let's discuss what containers (in context of Docker) are:
 - An **image** in the Docker context is the binary file that contains your code, your code packages, and any system level dependencies.
 - A **container** is an instance of an image.

+Now that may not mean a lot right now, but let's analyze containers against VMs because there are similarities.
+Here are some high-levelSo let's breakdown what this means...
+    -
     - Containers don't require resource allocation upfront similar to how VMs do, however you can set resource limits per container.
     - The best analogy for containers vs. VMs is:
         - VMs are like houses, Containers are apartments

+We know from working with VMs that they are heavyweight (however, lighter than provisioning bare metal services).

-## DockerHub Overview
+## Docker Hub Overview

+Docker Hub is a cloud-based registry service to link to code repositories, stores custom images, and has a plethora of community-backed images for consumption.

 ## Installing Docker on Host (Hello, World!)